wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

 \vspace*{3\baselineskip}

  **Table 4.2.
 Features of rainforest leaves.
-Fill in the table below.**
+Fill in the table below with the expectation for the nature of the tissue type within rainforest species.**

-  Anatomical type:

   \rule{\textwidth}{1pt}
   Epidermis
   \vspace*{3\baselineskip}